CITE: Evaluating Threats

 CITE Scoresheet

-The CITE Scoresheet compares participant scores to organization scores, group average scores, and the oficial score.
+The CITE Scoresheet compares participant scores to organization scores, group average scores, and the official score.

-The following image will show some important hotspots about the CITE Scoresheet.
-Reference the number on the hotspot to know more about each section.
+The following image shows some important hotspots about the CITE Scoresheet.
+Reference the number on the hotspot to learn more about this section.

 Event Name